objcio/articles/2014-04-01-android_101_for_ios_developers.md

 ### List Views and Adapters

 `ListViews` are the closest approximation to `UITableView` on Android, and they are one of the most common components that you will use.
 Just like `UITableView` has a helper view controller, `UITableViewController`, ListView also has a helper activity, `ListActivity`, and a helper fragment, `ListFragment`.
 Similar to `UITableViewController`, these helpers take care of the layout (similar to the xib) for you and provide convenience methods for managing adapters, which we'll discuss below.
-Our example above uses a `ListFragment` to display data from a list of `Prediction` model objects, similar to how the table view's datasource uses an array of `Prediction` model objects to populate the `ListView`.
+Our example above uses a `ListFragment` to display data from a list of `Prediction` model objects, similar to how the table view's datasource uses an array of `Prediction` model objects to populate the `UITableView`.

 Speaking of datasources, on Android we don't have datasources and delegates for `ListView`.
 Instead, we have adapters.
 Adapters come in many forms, but their primary goal is similar to a datasource and table view delegate all in one.
 Adapters take data and adapt it to populate a `ListView` by instantiating views the `ListView` will display.
 Let's have a look at the array adapter used above: